 GUARDIAN COST OF LIVING ADJUSTMENT (COLA) RIDER

-• 3% Compound Cost of Living Adjustment Rider
+• 3% Compound Cost-of-Living Adjustment Rider

-• 6% Maximum Cost of Living Adjustment Rider
+• 6% Maximum Cost-of-Living Adjustment Rider

-• 4-Year Delayed Cost of Living Adjustment Rider
+• 4-Year Delayed Cost-of-Living Adjustment Rider

-Of the three COLA Riders available, the 3% Compound, and 6% Maximum riders will adjust your benefits beginning on the first anniversary of the date your disability first began and every year you remain disabled while receiving benefits.
+Of the three COLA Riders available, the 3% Compound and 6% Maximum riders will adjust your benefits beginning on the first anniversary of the date your disability first began and every year you remain disabled while receiving benefits.
 The 4-Year delayed Cost of Living Adjustment rider works similarly, but adjustments do not begin until the fourth anniversary of the date of your disability.

 Once adjustments begin, they continue annually as long as your disability lasts – up to the end of the policy benefit period.
 Once recovered from a claim, prior increases to the monthly benefit (if at least $300) remain on the policy with no additional charge until the end of your benefit period.